 - 1 teaspoon salt

-Turn your flame to low and whisk in your cream - also - CAREFULLY!
+- Turn your flame to low and whisk in your cream - also - CAREFULLY!
 It was bubble up and steam like crazy.
+Add the rum in last and stir to combine.
 Pour into a metal or glass bowl or into mason jars and let cook completely.
 Store in your refrigerator.